 Chief Executive Officer

 The following guidelines are in place until further notice.
 We will continue to update you on policies and closures going forward.
 Visit the County of Ventura Website for more information.
 We want to assure you that with the growing concern for the novel coronavirus HFHVC is actively working to minimize potential exposure and following guidelines from the CDC, state and local officials.
 We will continue to update the below information as we receive updates, thank you.

 - Our construction sites are currently closed to the public and not accepting volunteers at this time.

 - All volunteer opportunities are postponed until further notice.

 - We will be evaluating the prospect of volunteer opportunities on a weekly basis.

-- We are following the recommended guidelines of the CDC and will be postponing or cancelling all major events scheduled for the next few months.
+- We are following the recommended guidelines of the CDC and will be postponing or canceling all major events scheduled for the next few months.

 - CDC recommends no groups larger than 10 people at this time.

 - WOMEN BUILD: postponed until further notice.

-- Both our Simi Valley and Oxnard ReStores are open.
+- Both our Simi Valley and Oxnard ReStores are open DAILY.

 - UPDATED HOURS: Oxnard (Daily 9 am-5 pm), Simi Valley (Daily 10 am-6 pm).